obi11235/templogger/README.md

 # templogger

 A NodeMCU (ESP8266) based temperature and humidity logger that submits metrics to Datadog.
-Written with the Arduino IDE using C++.
+Written with the Arduino IDE in C++.

 ## Some features: